Afridi Gallery at Masterpiece London.

 Crescent moon finial with Ottoman embroidery.

 In raising such a wealth of textiles on to the walls and granting them swathes of space, the Afridi Gallery recognised not only their exceptionally high quality but also their appeal as objects in their own right.
 The stand was also a site of inspiration.
-Elegant and sparing places functional design objects such as a set of Fontana Arte coat hooks or Pool Kjaerholm’s exemplary PK22 chair were evidence of how these pieces could come together and stylishly complement the contemporary furniture arrangements of a modern home.
+Elegant and sparing places functional design objects such as a set of Fontana Arte coat hooks or Poul Kjaerholm’s exemplary PK22 chair were evidence of how these pieces could come together and stylishly complement the contemporary furniture arrangements of a modern home.

-The Afridi Gallery was awarded for the display of a certain daring and willingness to improvise in its reimagining of objects in a new context.
+The Gallery was awarded for the display of a certain daring and willingness to improvise in its reimagining of objects in a new context.
 This same vision continues at the Afridi Gallery on Royal Hospital Road, a few hundred yards from Masterpiece’s exhibition grounds.